cbepx-me/test/README.md

    - Try again with a stable internet connection

 3. **Application Crashes**:
-   - Check the log file at `/tmp/update.log` for error details
+   - Check the log file at `update.log` for error details

 ### Logs

-The application generates detailed logs in `/tmp/update.log` which can be helpful for debugging issues.
+The application generates detailed logs in `update.log` which can be helpful for debugging issues.

 ## License